timrobinson/Parkinsonism-DRAFT/manuscript.md

 While the molecular resolution enabled by exosome analysis is powerful, its clinical utility remains constrained by its technical inaccessibility.
 Without a simplified, reproducible platform for clinical use, exosome-based early detection remains largely academic and inaccessible to most patients.
 This presents a critical opportunity for innovation in microfluidics and lab-on-a-chip platforms, which we explore in the following section.

+### Alpha-Synuclein Oligomers

+some text....

+### Transfer RNA Fragments

+Some text....

+## The Design of a Point-of-Care Diagnostic Device

+Some text

 ## Future Directions and Translational Implications